-The salary structure for the position of Superintendent of Schools is based on placement at the appropriate salary range in the structure reflective of labour market competitiveness and internal equity.
+The salary structure for executive and exempt positions is based on placement at the appropriate salary range in the structure reflective of labour market competitiveness and internal equity.
 Placement and progression through the salary range is dependent upon competency growth and performance.
 The maximum of the salary range typically represents the job rate for the position, defined as the salary that should be paid to an incumbent who has established him/herself as meeting all the goals and expectations of the position in a fully satisfactory manner.
 New hires are generally not placed at the job rate on commencement of employment, although due to the key leadership roles and responsibilities, such individuals are generally recruited at a highly competent level and are often placed at the mid- to maximum point in the salary range reflective of the required competence, qualifications, and experience.

-The decision whether to grant a salary increase to the position of Superintendent is at the sole discretion of the Board.
+The decision whether to grant a salary increase to the position of Superintendent only is at the sole discretion of the Board and is the only executive/exempt position for which BCPSEA approval of an increase to any element of the compensation package is not required.
 In determining whether a salary increase is warranted, the Board considers such factors as performance, competence, external competitiveness, and internal equity including the maintenance of appropriate salary differentials through the organization.
 The Board typically utilizes market compensation data and salary/compensation structures developed by BCPSEA for this position as well as all other positions in the exempt staff structure.
 Potential increases are considered within the Board's overall compensation budget.